Computer-Engineering-UdL/JointProject/.github/HISTOGRAM_GENERATOR_DOCS.md

 # How to use histogram generator workflow

+This workflow generates a histogram of the issues in your repository.
+It counts the number of open and closed issues and creates a histogram of the issues by label.
+The workflow is divided into two parts: a weekly report and a general report.

+The weekly report is automatically triggered every Sunday at 23:59 and shows the issues that have been opened and closed **only during that week**.
+The general report can be manually triggered on the Actions tab on your repository, and shows all the issues that have been opened during the whole project development.
+The reports are saved as png files in the artifacts section of the workflow run.

 ## Installation

 1. Go to the **workflows folder** in your repository.
 This can be found at `.github/workflows/`.
 If it does not exist,